Reviews for Users

 Note: All questions require a response.
 Please make sure you have each question answered in order to submit your review.

-1. Once all your questions are answered, you will submit your review at the top right corner of the screen.
+- Once all your questions are answered, you will submit your review at the bottom of the review, or in the top right corner of the screen.

 There are two types of Review Cycles - Open and Closed